farisachugthai/dynamic_ipython/docs/source/startup.rst

 .. module:: IPython_README

 :Author: Faris Chugthai
-:Date: Feb 23, 2019
+:Date: Apr 15, 2019

 Configuration
 -------------
-As of today, the files present are as follows:
+As of Apr 15, 2019, the startup files present in :ref:`profile_default/startup` are as follows:

 `01_rehashx`_